 When even the most disloyal of craven rumpswabs concedes Trump won the debate, you know it was a great night for The Donald.

 Guys like Jonah Goldberg would sooner take a job in the dreaded private sector than say anything nice about Trump or the people prepared to vote for him.
 As I’ve pointed out in the past, Goldberg is Exhibit A for the case against Official Conservatism and the party it has infested.
 Trump stands as the rebuke of the surrender caucus, that has profited guys like Goldberg so handsomely over the last two decades.
 If he has to concede to Trump, you know it was a great win.

 Trump probably will not win and even if he does, it’s probably too late to avoid disaster anyway.
 Democracies always murder themselves.
 That is the lesson of history and ours will do the same, sooner rather than later.
 If the worst is to be avoided, then the present arrangements must be de-legitimized in order for a reform effort to have room to grow.
 That’s the role of Trump in the election.
 He the destroyer of worlds that need destroying.

 When this all started, I compared Trump to the character in the Asimov Foundation series called The Mule.
 One way of interpreting this character is as a destroyer that sweeps away that which must be swept away in order for something better to rise in its place.
 That’s the Trump campaign.
 By cracking the Conservative Industrial Complex and challenging the legitimacy of the managerial class, he is exposing the whole thing as a racket, one which the people can no longer trust.

 Last night The Mule Returned.

-This post has already been read 8548 times!
+This post has already been linked to 8951 times!